Starting With Your New Remote Chief Operating Officer

 Asked to name an inspiring CEO and most of us can name many.
 Like Steve Jobs, Meg Whitman, Bill Gates, Mark Zuckerberg, and Marissa Mayer.
 Now, if we are asked to name extraordinary Chief Operating Officers, it could be a challenge.

 Chief Operating Officers can easily get overshadowed in the public eye by the role of the CEO.
 Particularly in large traditional organizations.
-The dynamic has evolved in the digital world with Remote Chief Operating Officers having a bigger impact in remote teams.
+The dynamic has evolved in the digital world with Remote Chief Operating Officers having a bigger impact in teams.

 According to Accenture, the COO is, “perhaps one of the least understood roles in business today.”